jshprentz/meetup2xibo/docs/user-manual/overview.rst

 requirements.

 Meetup2xibo stores event data in a Xibo dataset.
+See :doc:`xibo-quick-start` for instructions about about importing the dataset structure and an agenda layout.
-See :doc:`xibo-dataset-setup` for instructions about creating the dataset.
+Alternatively, see :doc:`xibo-dataset-setup` for instructions about creating the dataset manually.

 Meetup2xibo accesses the Xibo API as a distinct authorized user.
 See :doc:`xibo-user-setup` for instructions about adding and authorizing this